toimc/vue-markdown-shiki/packages/vue-components/README.md

 Completed features:

--[x] Vue components that can be used out-of-the-box -[x] Extended support for markdownIt properties
+- Vue components that can be used out-of-the-box
+- Extended support for markdownIt properties
--[x] ChatGPT stream-style output display
+- ChatGPT stream-style output display
--[x] Customizable code block slot
+- Customizable code block slot
--[x] Code block header that allows for download and copying
+- Code block header that allows for download and copying

 Next development plan:

--[] Optimization for SSR scenarios
+- Optimization for SSR scenarios
--[] Provide sample projects for frameworks such as Nuxt.
+- Provide sample projects for frameworks such as Nuxt.

 ## 📝 Intro